alexneri/asciiedit/README.md

 ## Bugs, comments, suggestions, and the like

-If you have any suggestions to improve upon, file a ticket in our tracker.
+If you have any suggestions to improve upon, file a ticket in [the tracker](https://github.com/alexneri/asciiedit/issues).
 I will get to the roadmap whenever I feel like it (hehehe).

 ## Contact